IT3038C/IT3038C.github.io/docs/week-3.md

 ```

 Set and alias and use it
-This sets “ll” alias for Get-ChildItem
+This sets "ll" alias for Get-ChildItem

 ```powershell
 set-alias ll Get-ChildItem